 This project aims to help people find a visual language through conceptual photography to help them express their inner experiences.
 The imagery communicates the subjects’ personal experience of their struggle.

 The project also uses imagery to connect with the audience to increase awareness and conversation about mental wellbeing, and unite us in the knowledge that everyone experiences – and can overcome – struggle.

 Using ‘magical realism’, I take the every day and skew it.
 I transform my photographs to create images that better interpret the subjective experience of struggles with mental wellbeing.

 I’m interested in making images that challenge our notion of reality, exploring the interplay between the possible and impossible.
 I use constructed imagery, digitally stitching photographs together in such a way that they present as a single, untampered image.

-I’m collaborating with a group of 8 co-creators.
+I’m collaborating with a group of 15 co-creators.
 Each participant chooses the overall concept and location.
-Using my skills as an artist and photographer, as well as my own lived experience of mental health difficulties, I enable them to realise their vision within an image.
+Using my skills as an artist and photographer I enable them to realise their vision within an image.

 The images will be shown in a touring exhibition around the UK and a book sharing the creative process and offering critical insights from Dr Annie Beyer, a counselling psychologist.